 In addition to the courses listed below for credit, various vocal and instrumental ensembles are organized.
-Among these are Men's Quartet and Ladies' Ensemble, for which no credit is given.
+Among these are Men's Quartet and Ladies' Ensemble.

 151, 251.
 Operetta Chorus

 This course is offered during the winter quarter and is open to all qualifying students regardless of major field of study.
 It involves the singing of choral parts and often the playing of minor roles in operettas and musical plays.
 (Prerequisite: Permission of director.)
 (Offered winter quarter only.)